 They're using your own statements against you.
 That's the worst position to be in because a person's own statement is usually the most powerful evidence that the government can get in a criminal case, so you want to make sure you don't help them in the case.

-You want to make sure that you use your defense attorney to try to block any moves they're making in that regard — not allow them to talk to you; not allow them to try to get any information against you.
+You want to make sure that you use your defense attorney to try to block any moves they're making in that regard — not allow them to talk to you, not allow them to try to get any information against you.

 Federal Criminal Defense Lawyer

-Obviously, whatever you can do on your end to get your version of events across — to get your evidence together while the prefiling stage is underway — is obviously key in your defense and will be key in your defense if they end-up filing a criminal case against you.
+Obviously, whatever you can do on your end to get your version of events across — to get your evidence together while the prefiling stage is underway — is obviously key in your defense and will be key in your defense if they end up filing a criminal case against you.

 Hedding Law Firm is a criminal defense law firm located in Los Angeles County at 16000 Ventura Blvd #1208 Encino, CA 91436.
-We also have an office located at 633 West Fifth Street Los Angeles, CA 90071.
-Contact us for a free case evaluation at (213) 542-0994.
+We also have an office at 633 West Fifth Street, Los Angeles, CA 90071.
+Call (213) 542-0994 for a free case evaluation.

 Related Content: